j-f-p/newsDataSQL/README.md

 The script is compatible with Python 3 and employs the psycopg2 Postgresql SQL database API.
 For each output table, there is a function for processing the data with SQL queries and a function for printing the results of the queries as a plain text table.
 In this way, the code is kept modular.

-The SQL queries employ temporary views, which are not saved to the database.
+The SQL queries employ temporary views (they are not saved to the database) for reasons of convenience of human encoding and decoding.
 A couple of the views are employed to generate two of the output tables.
 Thus, they were created in a separate function.
-The SQL queries, including those assigned to views, that are employed to generate the tables are listed below.
+All of the SQL queries, including those for creating views, that are employed to generate the tables are listed below.

 **First two views for processing Tables 1 and 2**
 ```SQL